zincsearch/zincsearch-docs/docs/04_installation.md

         helm install zinc helm/zinc -n zinc

-    Zinc can be made available with an ingress or port-forward:
+    ZincSearch can be made available with an ingress or port-forward:

         kubectl -n zinc port-forward svc/zinc 4080:4080